isomerpages/ogp-buildforgood/_bfg-environment/Sign up as a Builder.md

 to sign up to be a builder.
 Applicants may join as a team or as individuals, though during the hackathon, all builders will be required to form teams of 3 to 5.</p>
-<p>Here are the 4 core attributes which we use to assess the applications:</p>
+<p>Here are the four core attributes which we use to assess applications:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Commitment: Is the applicant able to commit for all weekly sessions, and